tayjenk/algo-practice/Fundamentals/BigO.md

 Time complexity when an algorithm has a very bad time complexity only once in a while besides the time complexity that happens most of time.
 Example: An ArrayList, a data structure in Java that contains an array that gets doubles in size when it hits original capacity.
 In ArrayList, two time complexities exist: O(1) for insertion and O(n) to copy old to new bigger array.
 Amortized time looks at an algorithm from the viewpoint of total running time rather than individual operations.
-We don’t care how long one insert takes, but rather the average time of all the calls to insert.
+We don’t care how long one insert takes, but rather the average time of all the calls to insert. </br>
+Dynamic arrays don't require size to be specified ahead of time but the average or amortized appends can be expensive.

 ### O(log n) Runtime:
 If number of elements in a problem is halved each time